alex-courtis/arch/README.md

 `timedatectl set-ntp true`

-## GPT Partition: ESP Boot and ext4 Root
+## GPT Partition: ESP Boot and LVM on LUKS

 Find your destination disk with `lsblk -f`